 Embodying the Moon Cycles

-Embodying lunar cycles connects us back to the rhythms of nature and our own inner rhythms.
+Embodying lunar cycles connects is a way to connect back to the rhythms of nature and our own inner rhythms.
 Humans, like all animals, are cyclical beings.
 Our bodies, systems and lives exist through a multitude of different rhythms, cycles and fluctuations and the moon acts as a visual reminder of these rhythms and the importance of honouring the waxing and waning of our needs and natures.
-The moon is one of the oldest keepers of rhythm to which we have long felt a strong connection and a deep yearning, serving as a regular reminder of our innate rhythmic roots.
+The moon is one of the oldest keepers of rhythm to which humankind have long felt a strong connection and a deep yearning, serving as a regular reminder of our innate rhythmic roots.

-By reconnecting to our cyclical nature and lunar wisdom, we rediscover the joys of swimming downstream and rediscover the ancient yet essential wisdom of living in tune with our moods, needs and tendencies.
-As we begin to cooperate with our bodies we begin to see that all we need is within us, that we hold the key to unlock our innate creative and visionary powers.
+By reconnecting to our cyclical nature and lunar wisdom, we might rediscover the joys of swimming downstream and rediscover the timeless wisdom of living in tune with our moods, needs and tendencies.
+As we begin to cooperate with our bodies we can begin to see that all we need is within us, that we hold the key to unlock our true nature and in turn our power.

 The Moon and You

-Connecting to the moon can be as simple as observing its phase each day and noticing how it is affecting your moods, energy levels, emotions and tendencies.
-For bleeding women you can add the additional layer of noticing how the lunar cycle aligns to your own cycle and how this shifts and changes throughout your menstruating life.
+Connecting to the moon can be as simple as observing its phase each day and paying attention to how your moods, energy levels, emotions, behaviours and tendencies may shift and change.
+For those with a menstrual cycle you can add the additional layer of noticing how the lunar cycle aligns to your own cycle and how this shifts and changes throughout your menstruating life.
 There is no right or wrong way to cycle with the moon.

 The moon has a roughly 29.5 day cycle so depending on the length of your menstrual cycle you might bleed with the full or new moon but you might also bleed with other moon phases and each and every one has its own unique flavour.
 This means that each cycle will have a different dynamic as menstruation and ovulation occur at different points.
 This can be a potent exploration.

 Another powerful way of connecting to the moon is to celebrate and honour the new and full moons.
 Let it be intuitive, do what feels good to you.
 This can be as simple or as complex as you want it to be.
-It could be a simple solo ritual or gathering together for a red tent women's circle.
+It could be a simple solo ritual like a meditation, journaling or lighting a candle or gathering together with friends or perhaps joining a women's circle.

 ‘Menstruation is a time of renewal for our whole being.
 Lara Owen calls it the Sabbath of Women.
 The practice of Sabbath was originally connected with the ancient Babylonian Sabbatu, which comes from Sabbat, meaning heart-rest.
 In Babylon it was a day of rest, occurring once a month at full moon.‘ ~ The Wild Genie, Alexandra Pope